The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 I’m here to show you today that you are not selfish for wanting to prioritize outdoor adventure in your life.

-The 3 Lesser-Known benefits of outdoor activities and getting outside regularly and making outdoor adventure a priority in your life
+Here are a few reasons why getting outside regularly and making outdoor adventure a priority in your life is great for you in so many ways!

-1. Mother Nature is the Ultimate Form of Self-Care.
+1. Mother Nature is the Ultimate Form of Self-Care

-You can’t pour from an empty cup my friend, and one of the best ways I know to really break away from the stress of the day-to-day demands and the commitments we have to our families and work lives is to take some time for myself outdoors on the trails.
+You can’t pour from an empty cup my friend, and one of the best ways I know to really break away from the stress of the day-to-day demands and the commitments we have to our families and work lives is to take some time for ourselves outdoors on the trails.
 Or in a pinch, a walk around the office.

 Back when I worked as an engineer full time, I would spend most of my week pining away for the weekend, but one way I was usually able to destress and breathe from work (and slip away just for a moment) was with a 15-30 minute walk around the office outside.